dducode/com.dducode.save-system/README.md

 DataManager.SaveObjects(fileName, new IPersistentObject[] {this, otherObject});
 ````

-For loading you can writing
+To load you can write

 ````csharp
 if (DataManager.LoadObject(fileName, this)) {